 *MLB Prospect Watch will be recapping each farm system as a whole, focusing on particular players who did something noteworthy this season.
-For the next 30 (business) days, we will be featuring one organization per day.
+During the off-season, we will be featuring one organization per day.

 The Diamondbacks don't have a deep farm system, but they do have a potential staff ace in Archie Bradley, which puts them ahead of a number of organizations.
 Bradley has his issues to overcome, mainly both command and control, but his potential is still atop of a big league rotation and he's nearing the majors.